Albert I. Prettyman

-Early life
+Early life and education

-Prettyman was born in Virginia.
-He attended International Young Men's Christian Association Training School (now known as Springfield College) in Springfield, Massachusetts, where he graduated in 1906.
-While there he briefly played on the school's ice hockey team.
+Prettyman was born on February 7, 1883, in Milford, Delaware.
+He attended the International Young Men's Christian Association Training School—now known as Springfield College–in Springfield, Massachusetts, from which he graduated in 1906.
+At the Springfield Training school, Prettyman played on the varsity football, baseball, and ice hockey teams.

-College coach
+Coaching career

-After spending time at Columbia University and the Nichols School in Buffalo, New York, Prettyman moved to Hamilton College in Clinton, New York to teach physical education and coach.
+After graduating from Springfield, Prettyman was a professor of physical culture at Columbia University.
+He married Jane Mason Freed on December 22, 1906, in Philadelphia.
+Prettyman was later the director of gymnasium and athletics the Nichols School in Buffalo, New York.
+He also coached football at the Nichols School.
+In 1917, Prettyman moved to Hamilton College in Clinton, New York to teach physical education and coach.
 At Hamilton, he coached numerous sports including football, track, basketball, baseball, and hockey.
 He is best known for his work with the hockey team.
 He started the Hamilton hockey team in 1918 with the first rink a frozen over tennis court at Hamilton College.
-In 1921, Prettyman convinced the college to build the Russsell Sage Rink, an indoor hockey facility, by using a portion of a large donation from the Russel Sage Foundation.
+In 1921, Prettyman convinced the college to build the Russell Sage Rink, an indoor hockey facility, by using a portion of a large donation from the Russel Sage Foundation.
 The rink is the oldest continuously operated college built covered arena in America.
 Prettyman later became Hamilton's athletic director and from 1926 to 1946 the chairman of the ice hockey rules committee for the National Collegiate Athletic Association (NCAA).
 He coached hockey at Hamilton from 1918 until 1943.
 After the Continentals shut down for World War II, he spent the 1943-44 season with Colgate before they too suspended play.
-He returned to Hamilton for two more seasons as head hockey coach after the war and finished his career with 153 wins, 93 losses and 8 ties.

 1936 Olympics

-Prettyman was the head coach/director for 1936 United States Hockey Team in the Winter Olympics in Garmisch-Partenkirchen, Germany.
+Prettyman was the head coach of the United States hockey team at the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany.
 Prettyman led a team that included United States Hockey Hall of Fame member John Garrison.
 The team finished 6–2–1 record and a bronze medal including a tie with eventual gold medal winner Great Britain.